 How to Make Gyeran Mari

-Place the mozzarella cheese close to the edge of one side of the omelet.
-Start rolling (folding) by flipping the edge closest to the cheese over the cheese.
+- Start rolling (folding) by folding the edge closest over the cheese.

-Then the edge over again until you have a bit of tail left.
+- Then keep folding it over until you have a bit of tail left.
+Push the omelet to one side.

-Roll the log into the flat side of the omelet.
-Repeat the steps until you use up all the egg mixture.
+- Repeat the steps until you use up all the eggs.

 You are not quite done yet!
 You should now have a round, rectangular omelet log.
 Lock in the shape by carefully searing each side of the egg for about twenty seconds.